Tebiba/pig-dice/README.md

 * Open with a web browser of choice

 ### Behavior Driven Development
-Behavior
-Input
-Outcome
-Player 1 and Player 2 inputs name, and clicks start button Player 1: Olivia / Player 2: Matt / Click START
 Player 1 clicks ROLL button
-Click ROLL button
 Dice rolls and number is generated
-If Player 1 rolls any number other than 1, that roll is added to round total Roll = 2
-Round total = 2
-If Player 1 rolls a 1, no score is added and round for Player 1 ends Roll = 1
-Round total = 2 / Total score = 2 / Player 2 begins
-Repeat for Player 2
-Roll = 1
-Round total = 0 / Total score = 0 / Player 1 begins
-When a player's total score reaches 100 or more, game ends and winner page shows Player 1 total score = 100
-Winner page
+If Player 1 rolls any number other than 1, that roll is added to round total If Player 1 rolls a 1, no score is added and round for Player 1 ends Player 2 begins,rolls any number other than 1, that roll is added to round total If Player 2 rolls a 1, no score is added and the round for Player 2 ends and the cycle repeats If a player chooses to "HOLD", their turn total is added to their score, and it becomes the next player's turn When a player's total score reaches 100 or more, game ends is the winner

 ## Technologies Used
-•	HTML
+*	HTML
-•	CSS
+*	CSS
-•	Bootstrap
+*	Bootstrap
-•	JavaScript
+*	JavaScript
-•	jQuery
+*	jQuery

 ## Support and contact details
-{If you run into any issues or have questions, ideas or concerns.
-Please feel free to reach out you or make a contribution to the code.}
+If you run into any issues or have questions, ideas or concerns.
+Please feel free to reach out you or make a contribution to the code.
 ### License
 *This software is licensed under the MIT license.*
 Copyright (c) {2019}